scimad/scimad.github.io/_posts/2020-01-14-some-physics.markdown

 After reading a coupe of paragraphs, I found **Maxwell's Equations** there.
 So, that was it, I decided to go for Maxwell's equation.
 This was / is something I have an approximate understanding of.
 But I want to refine it now.
 And then, I will come back to special relativity.

 So, I found [this](https://pdfs.semanticscholar.org/b86a/2012bc986dd36e341e9ccfd7b13681235623.pdf) decent guide on Maxwell's equation.
-The title of the guide is [**A Student’s Guide to Maxwell’s Equations**](https://pdfs.semanticscholar.org/b86a/2012bc986dd36e341e9ccfd7b13681235623.pdf) and I completed the first chapter, which is the Gauss's law for electric field.
+The title of the guide is [**A Student’s Guide to Maxwell’s Equations**](https://pdfs.semanticscholar.org/b86a/2012bc986dd36e341e9ccfd7b13681235623.pdf) and I completed the first chapter, which is on the Gauss's law for electric field.
 Will go with the problem set tomorrow.

 Equations and problems to follow.